thephez/backup-readme/platform/markdown/reference-dapi-endpoints-grpc-overview.md

 ## Auto-generated Clients

 Clients for a number of languages are built automatically from the protocol definitions and are available in the `packages/dapi-grpc/clients` folder of the [platform](https://github.com/dashevo/platform/) repository.
 The protocol definitions are available in the `protos` folder.

-[block:callout]
-{
-  "type": "info",
-  "title": "Pull Requests welcome",
+> 📘 Pull Requests welcome
+>
-  "body": "Pull requests are welcome to add support for additional languages that are not currently being built."
+> Pull requests are welcome to add support for additional languages that are not currently being built.
-}
-[/block]

 ## Command Line Examples

 Some examples shown in the endpoint details pages use a command-line tool named [gRPCurl](https://github.com/fullstorydev/grpcurl) that allows interacting with gRPC servers in a similar way as `curl` does for the [JSON-RPCs](reference-dapi-endpoints-json-rpc-endpoints).
 Additional information may be found in the [gRPC documentation](https://grpc.io/docs/guides/).